 GCSE: English and Maths grade C/4 or above or equivalent.

-A Foundation Degree, Diploma in Higher Education or equivalent qualification in Learning and Teaching or a similar discipline with significant evidence of SEND-related study.
+A Foundation Degree, Diploma in Higher Education or equivalent qualification in Learning and Teaching or a similar relevant discipline with a significant focus on Special Educational Needs and Disability (SEND).

-A qualification at NVQ Level 5 with significant evidence of SEND-related study normally coupled with at least two years’ experience of work in an educational role or setting.
+A qualification at NVQ Level 5 normally coupled with at least two years’ experience of work in an educational role or setting.

 Be engaged in relevant work (paid or voluntary) with a minimum of 60 hours per year.